apierantonio/apierantonio.github.io/_posts/2019-03-10-open_access.md

 "Platinum" (or Diamond) open access means permanent and free access to published scientific works for readers with no publication fees for the authors – 100% free.
 All articles are published under the most flexible reuse standard – the CC BY license.
 Publication costs are funded by non-profit associations, academic institutions or governative information centre.
 Platinum open access platforms maximizes the potential for exchanging ideas and provides a valuable contribution to those with limited financial means by leveling the playing field and giving everyone an equal chance to publish and read scientific publications of high quality.

-# A Controversial change
+# Problems

-In Gold OA publications, the APC shifts the burden of payment from readers to authors (or their funders), which creates a new set of concerns:
+In Gold OA publications are typically operated on commercial platforms with the APC shifting the burden of payment from readers to authors (or their funders), which creates a new set of concerns:

 * publishers are incentivized to accept anything submitted,
-* institutional budgets may need to be adjusted in order to provide funding for the article processing charges required to publish in many open access journals; this aspect might induce a financial bias since
+* institutional budgets may need to be adjusted in order to provide funding for the article processing charges required to publish in many open access journals, while retainong the old subscriptions.

+Requiring to pay the APC to be able to publish a paper might induce a financial bias since
 	* authors from countries with low incomes may have difficulties in publishing; and
 	* non tenured academic staff might have different access to the institutional funds to pay the processing costs.

-All in all, part of the scientific budget will be shifted from the creation of knowledge to the dissemination of knowledge.

-# Problems

-Gold OA publications are typically operated on commercial platforms where the burden of payment is shifted from readers to authors (or their funders).
-Thus, part of the scientific budget devoted to the creation of knowledge will be used for the dissemination of knowledge.

-This might put in jeopardy the following aspects:

-**Scientific quality:** since commercial publishers are earning on a per published paper basis, they are incentivized to accept papers even though their quality is below a given threshold.

-**Financial bias:** authors from countries with low incomes may have difficulties in publishing.
-Moreover, non tenured academic staff might have different access to the institutional funds to pay the processing costs.

 *[OA]: Open Access